hugem/turbovax-web/README.md

-# Turbovax web
+# TurboVax Web

-This is an example implement of an end-to-end web vaccine appointment website.
+This is an example implement of an end-to-end web vaccine appointment website, analogous to [turbovax.info](https://www.turbovax.info/).
 It includes:

 1) Web server with HTML and JSON endpoints
 2) Scraper setup